 Welcome to the world, Baby Sussex!

 'The Princess Diaries' (2001)

+her baby may not even have a royal title, it's fun to imagine this kid's relationships with his or her older British relatives mirroring Mia's bond with Queen Clarisse.
+Baby Sussex probably won't have to teach Great-Granny Elizabeth the true meaning of "shut up," but Meghan's American influence could definitely lead to him or her becoming a little vegetarian activist à la Princess Mia.
 Grand Duchess Anastasia Romanov was once rumored to have survived the mass killing of her family during the Russian Revolution, but as of 2019, the royal is widely believed to have died on the same night as her parents and siblings in 1918.
 The animated classic Anastasia took a lighter approach to the story, presenting the idea that the titular character suffered from amnesia and forgot about her royal roots.
 Her journey to discover her true identity is a musical, romantic fairy tale, and if Baby Sussex doesn't immediately realize how magical their parents' love story is, Anastasia is an entertaining substitute.
 Prince Harry is even distantly related to the Romanovs, so it'll be like watching an old family legend!

 Before divorced American Meghan Markle was welcomed into the royal family, Wallis Simpson disrupted the entire British monarchy for bearing the same qualities.
 She fell in love with King Edward VIII before his ascension to the throne, but Wallis' American background and two failed marriages were seen as unseemly,

 prompting Edward to abdicate in order to marry her.
 This decision led to Edward's brother (and Queen Elizabeth II's father) becoming king.
 The long-term aftermath of the rocky scenario is detailed on The Crown, but if you're still not over how cool Meghan's modern touches to the royal family are, W.E. highlights how a royal's non-traditional romance was even more groundbreaking back in the day.
 It's a romantic look at Wallis and Edward's relationship, and while they weren't the greatest people IRL, the duo's circumstances built the wall that Harry and Meghan's romance essentially shattered.
 04

 'Harry & Meghan: A Royal Romance' (2018)

 Harry & Meghan: A Royal Romance days before the real couple's wedding, and reliving their whirlwind romance never gets old.
 Sequel premieres on Lifetime on May 27, long after the baby's arrival, but we can keep busy before its arrival with this earlier trip down memory lane.
 Harry & Meghan: Becoming Royal 05

 'A Christmas Prince: The Royal Wedding' (2018)

 A Christmas Prince: The Royal Baby , but before another half-American royal arrives, let's relive another magical wedding.
 Following in the cringe-tastic footsteps of the original Netflix movie, A Christmas Prince: The Royal Wedding mirrors some circumstances that Meghan probably faced while planning her own big day.
 Its most noticeable parallel with real life is the Aldovian royal family's shutdown of Amber's blog, as Meghan closed her website, The Tig, ahead of getting engaged to Harry in 2017.
 06

 'The Young Victoria' (2009)